scott-williams-2002/News-Video-Generator-V2.0/README.md

-Get sentence by sentence text chunks

-#For Windows Users, install ImageMagick if not already installed to prevent issues with text
+NOTE: For Windows Users, install ImageMagick if not already installed to prevent issues with text